heraldb/pysudoku/README.md

 The sudoku is represented by cells (representing one digit), groups (containing cells with unqiue values in this group, typically, these are the rows collumns and 3x3 squares in the regular sudoku).

-It should be relatively easy to add support for other types of sudokus.
+It should be relatively easy to add support for other types of sudokus (other than 9x9).
 The base classes Cell, Group and Puzzle are agnostic for sudoku layout.
 To support other sudoku types than the popular 9x9 type, write a variant of Puzzle9x9 and `sudoky.py` to deal with the other type.